EN-100: History

 One of the oldest roads in the country, its first section opened in the 16th century was possibly between Luanda, Ambriz, and Soyo, serving as a livestock crossing.
 The Portuguese Empire then focused on connecting it to Benguela from the 17th century onward, eventually reaching Moçâmedes and the Namib Desert in the 19th century.
 The last sections to be opened, at the end of the 19th century, were those connecting Cabinda to Massabi and the Angoio border.

 However, Angola's road network remained underdeveloped and precarious during the Portuguese colonial era, with only a few paved sections, including the 400-kilometer stretch between Luanda and Sumbe, some urban areas, and a section from Moçâmedes to Tômbua in southern Angola.
 The Angolan Civil War further neglected or damaged the road network.
 Following the war's end in 2002, some sections were paved, particularly in the south, including the route to Benguela.
 Between 2009 and 2011, the 93-kilometer section from Moçâmedes to Tômbua was modernized.
 From 2010 to 2014, the road through Cabinda was fully paved to both borders, and the N'Zeto to Luanda route was also paved.
 Between 2010 and 2020, the road from Benguela to Moçâmedes was paved in phases, with the final sections north of Moçâmedes completed in 2020–2021.
 However, the upgrade remains incomplete, with some bridges still unfinished.

 Between 2009 and 2017, the northern section of the EN-100, spanning N'Zeto to Soyo, was upgraded to the Autoestrada N'zeto-Soyo.
-The exact classification of this road, whether a motorway or a two-lane road, is unclear.
-While full connections may be lacking, the road traverses largely uninhabited areas with no alternative paved routes.
-The EN-100 holds significant importance as Angola's primary road, linking the capital to all major coastal cities and key export ports.
-Additionally, it connects the country's three isolated railway lines, underscoring its role in Angola's transportation infrastructure.